Kopheek/kopheek/README.md

 - Chat manager for VK chats with anti-spam function ([\*see on VK*](https://vk.com/banbot_kvn))
 - Support bot for the Quote Generator ([\*see on VK*](https://vk.com/cit_bot))
 - A skill for Yandex Alice - Bunker Board Game (developed by the team, now disabled)
-- Joke story generator, a picture generator for the toad environment and a props accounting bot
+- Joke story generator, a picture generator for the toad environment and a props accounting bot -->

-Meow!
+**Meow!**